About Our Community

 Every morning, we start the day with an exercise program, followed by word games, bingo, card games and arts and crafts.
-In fact, a local artist comes into our community to teach all kinds of art classes – even our men love to take her beading classes!
+A local artist comes into our community to teach all kinds of art classes and even our men love to take her beading classes.
 We also do special activities for our ladies, whether it’s getting their nails done, taking our Lunch Bunch out for a leisurely lunch or making a “snowball” run to our local snowball store.
 We also have designated shopping days, doctor days and grocery store trips.

-Throughout the month, our full-time Life Enrichment Director coordinates all kinds of entertainment, bringing in such popular musical groups as the Over the Hill Gang.
-We also invite performers to come in – we had a volunteer come in and teach the residents how to hula dance – and we have other volunteers who simply love to visit our residents and spend time with them.
+Throughout the month, our full-time Life Enrichment Director coordinates all kinds of entertainment bringing in such popular musical groups as the Over the Hill Gang.
+We also invite performers to come in and we had a volunteer come in and teach the residents how to hula dance plus other volunteers who simply love to visit our residents and spend time with them.
 In addition, we have weekly bible studies, church services and sing-alongs and many family-oriented events, such as picnics, potlucks, a Mother’s Day Tea, Easter egg hunts and of course, families are always invited to our holiday dinners.

 Partnering with the Local Neighborhood Community

-Our Dining Services Director “opened” the building and has been here ever since – nearly 12 years ago.
+Our Dining Services Director has been here ever since the building opened nearly 12 years ago.
 He is a master in creating great tasting food without using a lot of salt.
-Three meals a day are served, restaurant style.
-Breakfast includes made-to-order eggs, all kinds of breakfast meats, French toast, hot and cold cereal, pancakes, juice and coffee.
+Three meals a day are served restaurant style.
+Breakfast includes made-to-order eggs, all kinds of breakfast meats, french toast, hot and cold cereal, pancakes, juice and coffee.
 Lunch is our main meal of the day and includes a main entrée and alternative.
 Our chef likes to cater to our residents’ preferences for local cuisine.
-He makes great Tex Mex – and just about the best pot roast you’ll ever have!
-We also sever two to three snacks a day, including cookies in the morning, ice cream in the afternoon – we even have our own ice cream café.
+He makes great Tex Mex and just about the best pot roast you’ll ever have.
+We also serve two to three snacks a day including cookies in the morning, ice cream in the afternoon and we even have our own ice cream café.

-Our memory care residents are served the same food, but in their own dining room, and on colorful plates that make it easier for them to see their meals.
-They also have three substantial snacks a day – basically a total of six meals – as people with memory impairments tend to lose weight due to their short attention span.
-We have one area in the dining room designated for residents who we know won’t get up while eating, and another area for residents who tend to wander and walk around and need more assistance at meal time.
+Our memory care residents are served the same food, but they’re served in their own dining room and on colorful plates that make it easier for them to see their meals.
+They also have three substantial snacks a day which is basically a total of six meals as people with memory impairments tend to lose weight due to their short attention span.
+We have one area in the dining room designated for residents who we know won’t get up while eating and another area for residents who tend to wander and walk around and need more assistance at meal time.